nrc-cnrc/MetroloPy/docs/hand_made_doc.rst

 operations respect the numpy boadcasting rules when passed numpy arrays.
 Operation and functions are first tried with no type conversions and if that fails all *x* and *u* values are converted to floats and the operation of function is tried again.
+Set ``metrolopy.dfunc.try_fconvert = False`` to disable this automatic conversion to float values.

 The gummy module installs a number of common mathematical functions_ that can be applied directly to dimensionless